cloud-annotations/cloud-annotations/README.md

 Download the appropriate version for your platform from the [releases page](https://github.com/cloud-annotations/training/releases).
 Once downloaded, the binary can be run from anywhere.
 You don't need to install it into a global location.
 This works well for shared hosts and other systems where you don't have a privileged account.

 Ideally, you should install it somewhere in your `PATH` for easy use. `/usr/local/bin` is the most probable location.

-## Before you begin

-The Cloud Annotations CLI requires you to already have labeled images in the [Cloud Annotations online tool](https://cloud.annotations.ai/).
-For an in-depth guide on this process, check out the following links:

-- [Training a Classification Model](https://cloud-annotations.github.io/training/classification/cli/) – How to train your own model to label images on IBM Cloud.
-- [Training an Object Detection Model](https://cloud-annotations.github.io/training/object-detection/cli/) – How to train your own model to find objects in an image on IBM Cloud.

-Cloud Annotations CLI should work on macOS, Windows, and Linux.<br>
-If something doesn’t work, please [file an issue](https://github.com/cloud-annotations/training/issues/new).